wolfSSL/wolfEngine/windows/README.md

 There is currently no official support for using OpenSSL as a static library with wolfEngine.

-#### FIPS 140-2
+### FIPS 140-2

-Build wolfEngine using `windows\fips_140_2\wolfEngine.sln`.
-Run the test suite by right-clicking on the "test" project in the Solution Explorer > Debug > Start New instance.
+Build wolfEngine using `windows\wolfEngine.sln`.
+Select one of the 4 FIPS 140-2 configurations (e.g. DLL Debug FIPS 140-2) Run the test suite by right-clicking on the "test" project in the Solution Explorer > Debug > Start New instance.
 You are likely to encounter this error message:

 ```
 in FIPS callback, ok = 0, err = -203